 Myelin also reduces the capacitance of the axon:

-Therefore myelinated axons are able to conduct action potentials much faster than unmyelinated axons via saltatory conduction, where action potentials appear to ‘jump’ between Nodes of Ranvier.
+These factors mean myelinated axons are able to conduct action potentials much faster than unmyelinated axons.
+This is via saltatory conduction, where action potentials appear to ‘jump’ between Nodes of Ranvier.

 Clinical Relevance – Guillain-Barré Syndrome

-Guillain-Barré Syndrome is a rapid onset of muscle weakness caused by autoimmune damage to the peripheral nervous system.
-The cause is unknown, but the underlying mechanism is damage to the myelin sheath of peripheral nerves by the body’s immune system.
+Guillain-Barré Syndrome is a rapid onset of muscle weakness, caused by autoimmune damage to the peripheral nervous system.
+The exact cause is unknown, but the underlying mechanism is damage to the myelin sheath of peripheral nerves by the body’s immune system.

 Initial symptoms usually include changes to sensation or pain and muscle weakness.
 These begin distally in the feet and hands and then typically spread proximally to the arms and upper body.

 The symptoms develop over varying time frames, from hours to over a few weeks.
-If the respiratory muscles are affected, this disorder can be life-threatening and requires mechanical ventilation.
+If the respiratory muscles are affected, this disorder can become life-threatening and require mechanical ventilation.

 Treatment is with supportive care, plasmapheresis, and intravenous immunoglobulins.
-Whilst the majority of patients undergo recovery, it can take weeks to years.
+Whilst the majority of patients undergo recovery, this can take weeks to years.
 Additionally, around a third of patients will experience some residual weakness.